okrach/gettingandcleaning_project/README.md

 9. Label masted data rows with semi-descriptive subject names [x_all$subject]<br>
 10. Load package [dplyr]<br>
 11. Calculate averages of each of the measured variables per subject/activity combination [x_summary]<br>
-12. Create output (tidy data) file in the current working directory [AverageByActivityAndSubject.txt]<br>
+12. Create the output (tidy data) file in the current working directory [AverageByActivityAndSubject.txt]<br>